Wang-lab-UCSD/RESP/README.md

 some of the encoding types we tested) computationally expensive.
 We highly recommend downloading the pre-encoded data instead.

-### Raw data storage
+### Setup

-The raw read data is available on SRA.
-If any difficulties are encountered in accessing the raw data, it can also be retrieved from [this dropbox link](https://www.dropbox.com/sh/2iyxmsljo551cwy/AACetM27l1CbiIy7NV6a4mNra?dl=0).
+The raw read data and pre-encoded data can most easily be retrieved from [this dropbox link](https://www.dropbox.com/sh/2iyxmsljo551cwy/AACetM27l1CbiIy7NV6a4mNra?dl=0).

 When downloading the raw data, you will find a tarball containing encoded data and three folders named